Structurally Separated Uncertainty in Supervised Latent Variable Models: Background and Problem Setup

 \subsection{Uncertainty Decomposition}

-Predictive uncertainty has distinct sources that demand different responses.
-For an input $x$, we distinguish: \textbf{Epistemic uncertainty (EU)}, due to limited data or model capacity, which is \emph{reducible} with more data or better models; and \textbf{Aleatoric uncertainty (AU)}, due to inherent data ambiguity, which is \emph{irreducible} even for an optimal model with infinite data.
-For example, annotators may legitimately disagree on whether “interesting food” is positive or neutral.
-Following \citet{tomov2025illusion}, let $p^*$ denote the ground-truth distribution induced by infinitely many competent annotators, and let $p$ be the model prediction.
-We define
+Predictive uncertainty arises from distinct sources, each necessitating a different approach.
+For a given input $x$, we identify: \textbf{epistemic uncertainty} $U_{\mathrm{epi}}(x)$, which results from \emph{limited data or model capacity} and is \emph{reducible} through the acquisition of additional data or the development of improved models; and \textbf{aleatoric uncertainty} $U_{\mathrm{ale}}(x)$, which stems from inherent \emph{data ambiguity} and remains \emph{irreducible}, even with an optimal model and infinite data.
+For instance, annotators may disagree on whether the term "interesting food" conveys a positive or neutral sentiment.
+Following \citet{tomov2025illusion}, let $p^*(\cdot \mid x)$ denote the ground-truth conditional distribution that would be obtained in the limit of infinitely many competent annotators \footnote{$p^*$ is unobserved in practice; we use the empirical annotator distribution $\widehat{p^*}$ as supervision wherever a learning signal on $p^*$ is required (\S\ref{sec:method}).
+We continue to write $p^*$ in this section for clarity of exposition.} and let $p(\cdot \mid x)$ denote the model’s predictive distribution.
+We then define

-EU measures divergence from the truth, whereas AU measures intrinsic ambiguity of the truth itself.
-The distinction is operational: high EU motivates further learning, high AU motivates human review.